bermann/bittrex_api/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Donating

+Any donation will be very welcome

+BTC address: 17e9toPoPHwfDEXbCxxgVAS7GyzsR1smHZ